unpoller/unpoller/integrations/inputunifi/examples/MANUAL.md

         errors will be logged.
 Using this with debug=true adds line numbers to any error logs.

-    lambda         default: false
+    mode           default: "influx"
-        * Until reports of astonishing success with this mode, it is EXPERIMENTAL.
+        * Value: influx
+        This default mode runs this application as a daemon.
+It will poll the controller at the configured interval.
+Providing an invalid value will run in this default mode.

-        Setting this to true will invoke a run-once mode where the application immediately polls the controller and reports the metrics to InfluxDB.
+        * Value: influxlambda  -  (the only other available option right now) Setting this value will invoke a run-once mode where the application immediately polls the controller and reports the metrics to InfluxDB.
         Then it exits.
 This mode is useful in an AWS Lambda or a crontab where the execution timings are controlled.
 This mode may also be adapted